-Ecuador arrests 275 people, protests halt transport for second day
+Ecuador arrests 350 people, protests halt transport for second day

 Witnesses said bus and taxi services remained on strike on Friday from the capital Quito to the coastal city of Guayaquil.
 In Quito, taxis parked across some streets to block traffic.

-As the measure came into effect and fuel prices soared on Thursday, masked protesters hurled stones and set up burning barricades, causing extensive damage in the worst unrest in years in the country of 17 million people.
+As fuel prices soared from Thursday, masked protesters hurled stones and set up burning barricades in the worst unrest for years in the country of 17 million people.

-In Quito, burned tyres and rocks littered the streets on Friday morning, while lamp-posts were bent and broken.
+In Quito, smoldering tyres and rocks littered streets on Friday morning, while lamp-posts were bent and broken.

 Transport unions began the protests, but have been joined by indigenous groups, students and other unions.

-Moreno’s popularity has fallen more than half from above 60%after his 2017 election, but his political position remains strong given widespread support from the business elite, military loyalty, and the lack of a strong opposition.
+Moreno’s popularity has fallen more than half from above 60% after his 2017 election, but his political position remains firm given widespread support from the business elite, military loyalty, and the lack of a strong opposition.

 However, Ecuadoreans will be mindful that street protests toppled three presidents during economic turmoil in the decade before the socialist Correa took power in 2007.

 Moreno declared a 60-day state of emergency on Thursday, saying disorder would not be tolerated.
-By late Thursday, 275 people were arrested, while taxi union leader Jorge Calderon was detained on Friday morning, the Interior Ministry said.
+By Friday morning, 350 people were arrested, mainly in Quito and Guayaquil, the Interior Ministry said.
+Taxi union leader Jorge Calderon was among those detained on Friday.

-Some 28 police officers were hurt on Thursday, the ministry added, as they deployed armored vehicles and used tear gas to beat back demonstrators.
+Some 28 police officers were hurt on Thursday, the ministry added, as they deployed armored vehicles and tear gas.

 Truck drivers’ leader Luis Vizcaino called for dialogue with the government.
-“All Ecuador’s transport sectors are in crisis ... we have to sit down ... we have to reach a halfway measure,” he told local television.
+“All Ecuador’s transport sectors are in crisis ... we have to reach a halfway measure,” he said.

 Officials say the elimination of fuel subsidies was necessary to lift a struggling economy and stop smuggling.